 David Flanagan - David is a Canberra based photographer specialising in architectural and abstract aerial landscape photography.
 After graduating from the Canberra Institute of Technology with a Bachelor of Design (Photography) in 2004 David relocated to Sydney and established himself as a successful commercial photographer and acclaimed exhibiting landscape photographer.
-In August 2012 David moved his family back home to Canberra where he currently works at the Australian National Archives as Exhibitions Coordinator.
+In August 2012 David moved with his family back home to Canberra where he currently works at the Australian National Archives as Exhibitions Coordinator.
 David is a practising commercial photographer and has experience teaching landscape photography at the Canberra Institute of Technology.
-David’s solo exhibition of landscape photography, Move up on the views exploring the outer areas of Northern Canberra that are destined to become new suburbs, will be on show in the PhotoAccess Huw Davies Gallery from 2-26 February 2017.
+David’s solo exhibition of landscape photography, Move up on the views exploring the outer areas of Northern Canberra that are destined to become new suburbs, was exhibited in the PhotoAccess Huw Davies Gallery from 2-26 February 2017.

 What to bring?